Medical Laboratory Science: Program Overview

 Applications are ranked on the basis of grades in prerequisite courses, references, interview results and the written essay.
 The following prerequisites are required for admission:

 - A Bachelor of Science degree from an accredited United States college or university documented with official transcripts from each college or university attended.
 The program will accept a BS/BA degree from a foreign institution for admission with the following stipulations:

-- The foreign transcript must be evaluated by the Education Credentials Evaluators, and the evaluation must result in a determination that the student has earned a BS/BA that is equivalent to a U.S. BS/BA.
+- The foreign transcript must be evaluated by the Educational Credentials Evaluators (ECE) or World Education Services (WES), and the evaluation must result in a determination that the student has earned a BS/BA that is equivalent to a U.S. BS/BA.

 - The applicant must satisfy the College of Health Sciences’ policy for the TOEFL exam.